sbauza/llm-gmail/README.md

 ### Prerequisites

   * Python 3.x
-  * A Gmail account with API access configured (instructions to follow).
+  * A Gmail account with API access configured (instructions below).
   * Sufficient local resources (CPU/GPU and RAM) for running your chosen LLM.
   * **uv**: Follow the official installation guide for `uv` [here](https://docs.astral.sh/uv/getting-started/installation/).
   * **Podman or Docker** (recommended for running Ramalama, though Ramalama will attempt to run models directly if neither is installed).